koknat/dif/README.md

 Solution:  Use options -white or -nowhite or -comments or -case

 #### Problem: input files are too large for a quick comparison
-Solution1:  Use -head or -tail to only compare the first or last N lines
+Solution 1:  Use -head or -tail to only compare the first or last N lines

-Solution2:  Use -start and -stop to specify a section of the file using regexes
+Solution 2:  Use -start and -stop to specify a section of the file using regexes

 #### Problem: lines are too long to visually compare easily
 Solution:  Use -fold to wrap